 Wanting to spice up the sexual energy in your relationship is nothing to be embarrassed about; in fact, the need to find ways to get closer to your partner is completely natural.
 But is there a way to keep the chemistry alive from the beginning without having to struggle to reignite the flame?

-Sure, men and women have different sexual parts but how different are they really when it comes to sex?
-Our Experts discuss libido, orgasms and just how the male and female brains really differ when it comes to sexuality.
+From their personalities to their body chemistry, we all know that men and women are different in many ways.
+But just how different are they when it comes to sex?
+If you're just as curious as we are about libido, orgasms and just how the male and female brains really differ when it comes to sexuality, get ready for some sex talk!

 Sure, there are a lot of reasons to have sex.
 But is the physical, pleasurable sensation the only reason most people enjoy sex?